PiSupply/iot-lora-gateway/README.md

 You can either setup your gateway by using the one line installer script on Raspbian or instead, use our pre-made SD card image which has all of this already included and saves the time it requires to compile!

 This process takes around 5 Minutes to run on RPi 2B,3B,3B+ & Odroid C2 & Asus Tinkerboards.
-It takes around 15 minutes on RPi Models B+, A+ & Zeros
+It takes around 15 minutes on RPi Models B+, A+ & Zeros.
+However can take even longer on slow internet connections.
+Please allow up to 30 minutes.

 #installation
 1. Login via SSH or console